vincentbernat/snimpy/README.md

 not any node.
 Moreover, if remote host sends bogus value, snimpy will just stop with an exception (this is also a feature).

-At least, snimpy does not support SNMPv3 yet.

 Snimpy is aimed at being the more Pythonic possible.
 You should forget that you are doing SNMP requests.
 Snimpy will rely on MIB to hide SNMP details.
 Here are some "features" of snmimpy: